z27833009/LLM_FactCheck/README.md

 # LLM_FactCheck
-Automatic fact checking with LLM
+Automatic fact checking with LLM based on Ollama